ahhdem/gearphite/README.md

 Performance
 -----------
-On a busy c1.xlarge ec2 instance It devours about 200 metrics a second to opentsdb.
+On a busy c1.xlarge ec2 instance It delivers about a max of 2000 metrics a second to opentsdb.
 This could be improved with less string and regex operations.
 To get more than than you can run multiple daemons.

 # Installation